Hrissimir/scrape_jobs/README.rst

         - Key type: JSON

-    15. Press the blue 'Continue' button, and a download of the CREDENTIALS SECRETS .JSON file will begin (store it safe)
+    15. Press the blue 'Continue' button, and a download of the AUTH.JSON file will begin (store it safe)

     16. Close the modal and go back to the project 'Dashboard' using the left-side navigation panel